More Than 50 People Killed As Suicide Bombing Rocks Afghan Capital

 More than 50 people were killed when a suicide bomber targeted a gathering of scholars celebrating a religious holiday in Kabul on Tuesday, Afghan government officials said.

-"A suicide bomber detonated his explosives inside a wedding hall where Islamic religious scholars had gathered to commemorate the anniversary of the Prophet Muhammad's birth," Interior Ministry spokesman Najib Danish said, according to Reuters.
+"A suicide bomber detonated his explosives inside a wedding hall where Islamic religious scholars had gathered to commemorate the anniversary of the Prophet Mohammad's birth," Interior Ministry spokesman Najib Danish said, according to Reuters.

 At least 80 people were wounded.
 Public Health Ministry spokesman Wahid Majroh said 20 of those injured were in critical condition and that the death toll was likely to rise, The Associated Press reported.